guanquann/tp/docs/DeveloperGuide.md

   Use case ends.

 - 3a.
-The given index is invalid.
+System detects that the contact does not exist.

   - 3a1.
+System shows an error message.

+    Use case ends.

+---

+**Use case: Add an order**

+**MSS**

+1. User requests to add an order to a contact
+2. System adds the order to the contact

+   Use case ends.

+**Extensions**

+- 1a.
+System detects an error in the user command.
+  - 1a1.
+System shows an error message.

+    Use case ends.

+- 1b.
+System detects that the contact does not exist.
-AddressBook shows an error message.
+  - 1b1.
+System shows an error message.

-    Use case resumes at step 2.
+    Use case ends.

-_{More to be added}_

 ### Non-Functional Requirements